ji-devs/ji-kids-bytes/README.md

 In each sheet there is a vertical divider.
 Everything to the *left* is very precise and becomes the actual data for the website.
 Everything to the *right* is just commentary and a free-for-all

 **Note: The sheets must be Published to work!
-In Google sheets it's File -> Publish to Web**
+In Google sheets it's File -> Publish to Web.
+Default settings are fine**

 ## Media